fubar2/aus_senate/README.md

 pd.read_csv.
 Replaced that with skiprows=[1,] to drop that stupid second header row of dashes.

 todo: test if a transposition involves a first preference - that is not an ignorable error?
+done: TURNS OUT they do not - none found in top 20 voting patterns in any state.

 22 March